How To Increase ROI Using Marketing Mix Model (MMM)

 The marketing mix model is used to understand in a scientific way the impact of marketing campaigns, and the contribution of each element in it to the overall plan.
 What gets measured gets managed, after all.

 Here’s how we use the outcomes specifically:

 - Increase effectiveness of ad campaigns

 - Finding out the best distribution model to deliver the product

 - To help in better sales trend forecasting

-If you have complete information on the spend of every marketing activity, that will help you calculate the RoI.
+If you have complete information on the spending of every marketing activity, that will help you calculate the ROI.
 Based on that, a marketer can determine the most and least effective marketing measures.

 What is the Marketing Mix Modeling (MMM) Example?

 Here’s an example: A footwear brand marketer wants to understand the contribution of each media channel to his company’s sales.
 MMM can be used to run a test on many points in time, based on historic sales data and advertising spend for each channel gathered over several years.

 To sum it up, marketing drives sales, so if you are able to optimize your marketing efforts using Marketing Mix Modeling, it’s bound to have a positive impact on your sales by increasing ROI.